palikhov/CnM_5e_core/Deadly-frontier-DM-GUIDE.md

 The DM will roll all of the PCs search checks in secret and tell the players what, if anything, their characters found.
 That way, if they don’t find anything, they won’t know if there wasn’t anything there or if there was something and they didn’t find it.
 Another advantage of rolling behind your DM screen is that you can ignore the roll when necessary.
 If you want them to find something (or not find it), ignore the roll and tell them what they found (or that they didn’t find anything).

-Ask them for their marching order, but don’t ask if they are moving at a “fast pace”, “normal pace” or “slow pace”.
+***Ask them for their marching order, but don’t ask if they are moving at a “fast pace”, “normal pace” or “slow pace”.
 That makes it sound too much like a computer game.
 Instead, simply ask them what they are doing.
-Use their answer to determine their pace and use that to help you determine how long it will take and what they do or do not notice.
+Use their answer to determine their pace and use that to help you determine how long it will take and what they do or do not notice.***

 In addition to the fast pace, normal pace and slow pace listed in the Player’s Handbook, I have added a “very fast” pace and an ”extremely slow” pace.

 Overview:

-1) Moving at a very fast pace they automatically fail all perception checks.
+1. Moving at a very fast pace they automatically fail all perception checks.
 If they say “We are getting out of here as fast as we can” they are obviously not going to take the time to check for traps or secret doors so they are moving at a very fast pace (600 feet per minute).

-2) Moving at a fast pace uses their passive perception scores with a -5 penalty.
+2. Moving at a fast pace uses their passive perception scores with a -5 penalty.
 If they say “We are going to move through here as quickly as we can and still be on the lookout for traps”, you can say to yourself that that sounds like a fast pace (400 feet per minute).

-3) Moving at a normal pace uses their passive perception scores.
+3. Moving at a normal pace uses their passive perception scores.
 If they don’t give you any indication of how fast or cautiously they are moving through corridors, assume that they are moving at this pace.
 If they say “We are going to be watching for hidden monsters and checking for traps and secret doors as we proceed cautiously down the corridor”, you know that, even though this sounds like it might be a slow pace it is actually the normal way adventurers would explore a dungeon so it is a normal pace (300 feet per minute).

-4) Moving at a slow pace they can be stealthy or search for things.
+4. Moving at a slow pace they can be stealthy or search for things.
 If they don’t give you any indication of how fast they are searching a room, assume that they are moving at this pace.
 They make a Dexterity (Stealth) check if they are hiding or being stealthy.
 Make a Wisdom (Perception) check for them if they are searching for secret doors or traps.
 If not actively searching, they use their passive perception scores.
 If they say “We are trying not to be noticed as we proceed cautiously down the corridor” they are being stealthy and can only move at a slow pace (200 feet per minute).

-5) Moving at an extremely slowly pace they will automatically find anything that can be found.
+5. Moving at an extremely slowly pace they will automatically find anything that can be found.
 If they say “We know there must be a secret door in this corridor, so we are going to search until we find it”, you know that they are going to keep looking until they find it if they can, so they are traveling at a extremely slow pace (30 feet per minute).

 The times listed below are the suggested minimum times required.
 Additional time may be required depending on circumstances and PC actions.
 Anything found (secret doors, traps, treasures, and especially monsters) will add to the listed times below as they take the time to deal with what they have found.

-•If they find a secret door they may then attempt to find a means to open it.
+* If they find a secret door they may then attempt to find a means to open it.

-•I might have the searcher make an Intelligence (Investigation) check and subtract the results form 20 minutes for low long it takes.
+* I might have the searcher make an Intelligence (Investigation) check and subtract the results form 20 minutes for low long it takes.
 I will never let them find a secret door and never find out how to open it!

-•If they find a trap they may then attempt to disarm or avoid it.
+* If they find a trap they may then attempt to disarm or avoid it.

-•It takes 5 minutes to disarm traps or pick a lock if proficient with thieves tools; 10 minutes otherwise.
+* It takes 5 minutes to disarm traps or pick a lock if proficient with thieves tools; 10 minutes otherwise.
 This assumes fairly straightforward mechanisms, not complex puzzles

-•If they find a treasure they may then check it for traps.
+* If they find a treasure they may then check it for traps.

-I typically check for wandering monsters every 10 minutes (dungeon time).

 Details: